Barcelona held 1-1 at 10-man Alavés after goalkeeper gaffe

-VITORIA, Spain (AP) — A goalkeeping gaffe by Neto condemned Barcelona to a 1-1 draw at 10-man Alavés on Saturday as Ronald Koeman’s team dropped points for a fourth straight round in the Spanish league.
+VITORIA, Spain (AP) — Neto’s goalkeeping gaffe condemned Barcelona to a 1-1 draw at 10-man Alavés on Saturday as Ronald Koeman’s team dropped points for a fourth straight round in the Spanish league.

 Neto gifted Alavés its goal in the 31st minute when he let Luis Rioja poke the ball from his feet and roll it home.